tcoopman/irmin-tutorial/src/Introduction.md

 [Irmin](https://github.com/mirage/irmin) is a key-value store written in OCaml, based on the same principles as git.
 To users of git, it provides many familiar features: branching/merging and the ability to restore to any previous state.
 Typically Irmin is embedded into an OCaml application, but there are also several tools like [irmin-http](https://github.com/mirage/irmin), [irmin-rpc](https://github.com/zshipko/irmin-rpc), [irmin-graphql](https://github.com/andreas/irmin-graphql), [irmin-resp](https://github.com/zshipko/irmin-resp) that allow you to use it as a standalone server.

-The [irmin repository](https://github.com/mirage/irmin) also gives a good high-level explanation of what it is and how to get started.
+The [irmin repository](https://github.com/mirage/irmin) gives a good high-level explanation of what it is and how to get started.

 ## What should I use it for?